2-succinyl-6-hydroxy-2,4-cyclohexadiene-1-carboxylate synthase

-2-Succinyl-6-hydroxy-2,4-cyclohexadiene-1-carboxylate synthase (EC 4.2.99.20), also known as SHCHC synthase is encoded by the menH gene in Escherichia coli and functions in the synthesis of vitamin K. The specific step in the synthetic pathway that SHCHC synthase catalyzes is the conversion of 5-enolpyruvoyl-6-hydroxy-2-succinylcyclohex-3-ene-1-carboxylate to (1R,6R)-6-hydroxy-2-succinylcyclohexa-2,4-diene-1-carboxylate and pyruvate.
+2-Succinyl-6-hydroxy-2,4-cyclohexadiene-1-carboxylate synthase (EC 4.2.99.20), also known as SHCHC synthase, is encoded by the menH gene in Escherichia coli and functions in the synthesis of vitamin K. The specific step in the synthetic pathway that SHCHC synthase catalyzes is the conversion of 2-succinyl-5-enolpyruvyl-6-hydroxy-3-cyclohexene-1-carboxylic acid to (1R,6R)-2-succinyl-6-hydroxy-2,4-cyclohexadiene-1-carboxylic acid and pyruvic acid.

 Background

 Vitamin K is a fat soluble vitamin known to aid in blood clotting.
 It is recommended that all newborns receive an injection of vitamin K in order to prevent excessive bleeding of the brain after birth.
 There are two major forms of vitamin K that occur naturally.
 Phylloquinone, also known as K_{1}, is synthesized by plants and is the major form of vitamin K in the diet.
 Menaquinone, K_{2}, includes a range of forms that are synthesized by bacteria in the gut.

 Vitamin K is synthesized from the molecule chorismate in a nine step conversion process.
 SHCHC synthase catalyzes the third step in the process.